-When Stella left her old life behind, she passed over to the other side, to being white.
+When Stella left her old life behind, she passed over to the other side, to be white.
 She moved to Boston with her boss and married him.
 She told no one of her past, making up an alternate history.
-She forged a life story where her parents were both dead and she had no family left.
+Furthermore, she forged a life story where her parents were both dead, and she had no family left.
 She married her boss, Blake Stuart, and kept her secret.

 Stella had one daughter, Kennedy.
-Kennedy had blond hair and blue eyes, her mother’s secret safe.
-They lived in a whites only neighborhood and when a black family moved in across the street from the Stuarts, Stella was scared that her background would be discovered, that the black people would be able to tell she was passing.
+Kennedy had blond hair and blue eyes, keeping her mother’s secret safe.
+They lived in a whites-only neighborhood and when a black family moved in across the street from the Stuarts, Stella was scared that her background would be discovered, that the black people would be able to tell she was passing.

-Stella overacted the first time she saw Kennedy playing with the black girl, Cindy.
-She grabbed Kennedy home and spoke of Cindy with a racist slur.
-Later, she realized she had overreacted and brought a cake over to the family.
+Stella overacted the first time she saw Kennedy playing with the black neighbor, Cindy.
+She grabbed Kennedy to take him home and spoke of Cindy with a racist slur.
+Later, she realized she had overreacted and brought a cake over to the neighbors.
 She and the wife created a kind of friendship and the girls liked to play together.
-She hid that she was spending time with the black wife, Loretta, From her husband but her neighbors noticed and revealed her secret during her Christmas party.
-However, the family soon moved out after Kennedy called Cindy by the slur she had heard her mother say.
+She hid that she was spending time with the black wife, Loretta, from her husband, but her neighbors noticed and revealed this to him during her Christmas party.
+However, the Black family soon moved after Kennedy called Cindy by the slur she had heard her mother say.

 Ironically, Loretta was the one who inspired Stella to go back to school.
-Stella had wanted to study at Howard but never finished high school.
-Although she dismissed the idea when Loretta first mentioned it, she latter recalled the advice and choose to go back to school to study Mathematics.
+Stella had wanted to study at Howard, but never finished high school.
+Although she dismissed the idea when Loretta first mentioned it, she later recalled the advice and chose to go back to school to study Mathematics.
 Then she also started teaching classes and even contemplated further studies.

 Wanting to escape the memory of her sister, Desiree accepted a job in D.C. with the agency reading fingerprints.
 She got the job despite being a colored woman.
-At work, she met a Black man, Sam, who was a lawyer and they got married.
-They had a child Jude who looked like her father and nothing like her mother.
-Although Sam first hit her three years after their were married, it would take some time before she ran away from him, fearing for her life, and returned to Mallard.
-It bad been fourteen years and she’d never been back.
+At work, she met a Black man, Sam, who was a lawyer, and they got married.
+They had a child, Jude, who looked like her father and nothing like her mother.
+Although Sam first hit Desiree three years after they were married, it would take some time before she ran away from him, fearing for her life, and returned to Mallard.
+It had been fourteen years, and she’d never been back.

 Desiree’s Return to Mallard

-Desiree settled into her mother’s house, promising her daughter that they would leave soon even though that was a lie.
-Back in Mallard, Desiree meet Early, a boy she had a crush on as a girl while he was visiting one summer; her mother distrusted him because of his dark complexion.
+Desiree settled into her mother’s house, promising her daughter that they would leave soon, even though that was a lie.
+Back in Mallard, Desiree met Early, a boy she’d had a crush on as a girl while he was visiting one summer; her mother distrusted him because of his dark complexion.
 Early is a PI and bondsman and had been hired by Sam to find Desiree.
-Seeing the bruises on Desiree’s neck, Early told Sam he couldn’t find her; that she had left New Orleans.
+Seeing the bruises on Desiree’s neck, Early told Sam he couldn’t find her, that she had left New Orleans.

 Desiree and Early started a romance.
 Over many years, he’d come and go, visiting Mallard for days at a time to spend time with her.
-Eventually, he started staying at the Vignes home when he visited.
-Then when Adele, Desiree’s mother, falls sick with Alzheimer’s, he stops moving around and find a stationary job.
-Desiree works at the only diner in townm, Lou’s, a job that she found soon after returning to Mallard.
+Eventually, he started staying at the Vignes’ home when he visited.
+Then, when Adele, Desiree’s mother, fell sick with Alzheimer’s, he stopped moving around and found a stationary job.
+Desiree worked at the only diner in town, Lou’s, a job that she found soon after returning to Mallard.

 The Next Generation